 Expect that to change within the next few years, when 3D printers become more common in homes – found on workspaces, in studios, in-home offices, and even kitchens.
 You may not find them in every household, but they will become indispensable to those who possess them.

 For the most part, objects made with 3D printers had homogeneous interiors, but we would begin to see more complex creations combining multiple materials, composites, and printable electronics.
 With today’s 3D printers, if you lose your TV remote’s battery cover, it may be possible to print a replacement cover.
-With tomorrow, if you lose your remote, you will probably be able to print a new remote.
+Tomorrow, if you lose your remote, you will probably be able to print a new remote.

-In addition, automotive companies such as Ford, Volkswagen, and BMW are already producing 3D-printed parts for their vehicles.
+Also, automotive companies such as Ford, Volkswagen, and BMW are already producing 3D-printed parts for their vehicles.
 At the end of 2018, BMW announced that it had fitted a one-millionth 3D-printed part for its BMW i8 Roadster.

 3D printing is gaining a foothold in space.
 NASA is experimenting with 3D printers at the International Space Station.
 Eventually, 3D printers can be used to create habitats on Mars and other worlds.

-Likewise, we will see 3D printers in Antarctic targets and other remote earthly locations, where people cannot wait six months for the next resupply to replace the necessary parts or equipment.
+Likewise, we will see 3D printers used in Antarctic targets and other remote earthly locations, where people cannot wait six months for the next resupply to replace the necessary parts or equipment.

 Medical applications of 3D printing are not closed with prosthetics, hearing aids, and dental crowns.
 Replacement parts should not be limited to mechanical.
 Dental will adopt 3D printing as a major production technology.